-Each interview panel comprises of two members of staff from the DECAP tutor team and one senior practitioner Educational Psychologist.
+Each interview panel comprises two members of staff from the DECAP tutor team and one senior practitioner psychologist.

 Interview marks - will my shortlisting score be used to calculate a final mark?

-No, shortlisting scores are not used at the interview stage.
-Following the interviews, marks are awarded to each candidate for three components (Academic Ability, Personal Qualities and Readiness for Training).
+No, shortlisting scores are not used at interview stage.
+Following interview, marks are awarded to each candidate for three components (Academic Ability, Personal Qualities, and Readiness for Training).
 Those candidates with the highest overall ratings in the three components, and who have reached a satisfactory standard in each, are offered places on the course.